cameronmcnz/cameronmcnz/_posts/2022-01-22-apache-24-install-windows-10.md

 Then click "Files for Microsoft" because you can't get the <a href="http://www.scrumtuous.com/aws/exam/2022/01/01/apache-web-server-installation-windows.html">Apache installation</a> media directly from apache.

 I like the Apache lounge.
-Go there and and download the Apache 2.4 HTTP web server install ZIP file.
+Go there and you can download the Apache 2.4 HTTP Web Server install ZIP file.

 ## Apache Web Server Download